2018 Multiple Sclerosis Walk Huntsville

-We had the best time at the Huntsville Multiple Sclerosis Support Walk 2018!
+We had the best time at the 2018 MS Walk in Huntsville!
 Thanks to all the Therapy Achievements staff and their families for their hard work and support of this great cause.
 Last year alone, the MS Society invested nearly $50 million to support more than 380 new and ongoing research projects around the world while providing program services to over one million people.
 Research is aimed at finding the cause of MS, finding more treatments and, ultimately, ending the disease forever.
 By working together, we can end MS.

 Multiple Sclerosis Facts: